balder-dev/balder/doc/source/getting_started/what_is_rsbt.rst

 Learn more about
 ================

-This documentation shows you an insight how this concept is implemented in balder.
+This documentation shows you an insight how this concept is implemented in Balder.
 Feel free to do the :ref:`tutorial <Tutorial Guide>` to learn the key concepts of Balder.